 - the date and time of the request

-- the volume of data transmitted
+- the quantity of data transmitted

-- the access status (file transmitted, data not found, etc.)
+- the access status (file transmitted, file not found, etc.)

 - a description of the type of web browser used

-If there is an option on the website to enter personal or business data (email addresses, names, addresses), such details are provided by the user on an exclusively voluntary basis and only to serve the desired purpose.
-The data will be processed strictly in accordance with statutory provisions.
-Mandatory information is naturally marked as such.
+Where there is an option to enter personal or commercial data (email addresses, names, addresses) on our website, this disclosure of this data by the user is always expressly voluntary.
+We only use the data provided to fulfil the desired purpose.
+Data is strictly processed in accordance with legal provisions.
+Mandatory information is clearly marked as such.

-If you register for the newsletter or for myHARTING on this website, HARTING will use the data you enter exclusively for this purpose or to inform you of circumstances relevant to this service or registration for it.
-HARTING will pass these data to its service provider, ClickDimensions (LLC 5901 Peachtree Dunwoody Road, NE Suite B500 Atlanta, GA 30328) for the purpose of managing, and this service provider will store the data in Microsoft Azure Services of the Microsoft Ireland Operations (Sandyford Business Estate, Dublin 18, Irland) such as MS Dynamics or Power BI.
+If you register for the newsletter or for myHARTING on this website, we will use the data you enter exclusively for this purpose or to inform you of circumstances relevant to this service or registration for it.
+We will pass these data to its service provider, ClickDimensions (LLC 5901 Peachtree Dunwoody Road, NE Suite B500 Atlanta, GA 30328) for the purpose of managing, and this service provider will store the data in Microsoft Azure Services of the Microsoft Ireland Operations (Sandyford Business Estate, Dublin 18, Irland) such as MS Dynamics or Power BI.
 Your data will not be stored on servers outside the EU.

 HARTING Middle East FZ-LLC, Knowledge Park, Block 2A, Office F72